Close Menu

 In order to figure out your physical RFC when you have bone fractures, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors.
 They will also review records from the SSA’s doctors.

 The SSA will also consider descriptions about your symptoms from your family, neighbors and friends.
 For example, your family or friends could write a statement about the pain you are feeling.
-Find out more here about RFC and how it combines with age to eliminate work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your RFC combines with age to eliminate work.
+Also, find out about SSA’s Medical Vocational Guidelines.

 Your medical records should contain information about when your broken bone occurred.
 Likewise, your records should also include your diagnosis and document your ongoing symptoms.
 In most cases, an individual with a complex fracture may undergo a number of operations to help restore function to their leg or arm.
 Broken bones can also occur from other diseases like cancer or multiple myeloma.